AI-based-Automated-Feedback-Tool/AI-Feedback-Tool/videos/ai_feedback_generation_walkthrough/script.md

 If the **Custom Prompt** option is selected, the teacher can enter their own prompt — giving full control over how the AI responds.

 ---

+Once the feedback style is chosen, or a custom prompt is written, the teacher clicks **Generate Feedback**.

+The system then gathers all relevant data:
+- The selected exam’s metadata
+- The students’ submitted answers and performance

+It combines this with the selected prompt and sends a request to the chosen AI provider.

+After a short wait, the AI-generated feedback is returned — beautifully formatted to maximize clarity and usefulness.

+---

+Teachers can also refine the feedback by clicking **Modify Prompt**.
+This brings them back to the generator page, where they can try a different style or adjust their custom prompt to get exactly the insight they need.

+There’s also an option to **download the feedback as a .txt file**, using the **Download Feedback** button — great for saving or sharing.

+---